SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

     OpenStack Compute (nova).
 *   Some kernel developers are critical of the quality of the VirtualBox kernel modules.

+So if you're in a hurry, go with VirtualBox.
+However if you have the time and patience, and definitely want to run multiple VM instances inside your cloud, maybe KVM is the better route.

 #### Installing VirtualBox